DustNet: A Wireless Network of Ultrasonic Neural Implants: Communication Protocol

 \subsection{Multiple-Access Ultrasound Communication}

 Previous work has demonstrated full-duplex ultrasound communication with continuous power transfer by using one piezo for downlink power and data while actively driving a second piezo for uplink communication \cite{Chang17}.
 However, the large power consumption demanded by the active drive circuitry limits the implant depth and the second piezo significantly increases the implant volume.
-To minimize implant size and power consumption, DustNet employs a single-piezo, pulse-echo communications scheme that eliminates the need for active drive, as demonstrated in \cite{Ghanbari_JSSC19, Seo16}.
+To minimize implant size and power consumption, DustNet employs a single-piezo, pulse-echo communication scheme that eliminates the need for active drive, as demonstrated in \cite{Ghanbari_JSSC19, Seo16}.
+Although this precludes continuous power or data transmission, the pulse-echo scheme minimizes implant power requirements and simplifies requirements on the external transceiver by eliminating the need for full-duplex hardware or multiple transducers.
+Lossless data transmission and continuous implant power are maintained by on-device charge storage and data memory.
 To transmit data, each implant modulates the acoustic reflection coefficient (Γ) of its piezo to encode data on the backscattered acoustic wave.
 Simultaneous bidirectional transmission is avoided due to the high dynamic range required to operate the transducer in both RX and TX mode; TX mode requires high-voltage (50V\textsubscript{pp}), and the reflected waves generate received signal voltages of just a few mV\textsubscript{pp} in RX mode.